What is Reha?

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-It is recommended against opening suspicious and/or irrelevant emails, especially any files or links present in them.
-Since opening an infectious file will trigger it to begin downloading/installing malware.
-All downloads should be done only from official and verified sources.
-Software activation and updating should be done only with tools/functions, provided by genuine developers.
-Illegal activation tools ("cracks") and third party updaters are deemed to be high-risk, therefore they are advised against.
-It is important to have a dependable anti-virus/anti-spyware suite installed, kept updated and set to perform regular system scans.
-If your computer is already infected with Reha, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+It is important to have a reputable anti-virus/anti-spyware suite installed, kept updated and set to perform regular system scans.
+If your computer is already infected with Reha, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this ransomware.

-Text presented in Reha ransomware's text file ("_readme.txt"):
+Text presented in Reha ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!